Sonugupta2001/myFAQs/README.md

    ```bash
    python manage.py rqworker
    ```

-   *This worker would processe background translation tasks.*
+   This will start the rq worker in background for processing async translation tasks.

 4. **Access the Application**